YuchongHu/logecmem/README.md

 **Workloads**

-User can use the provided workloads (`ycsb_set.txt` and `ycsb_test.txt`) in each directory to do demo tests, and further more workloads via YCSB with *basic* parameter in *https://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload*.
+Users can use the provided workloads (`ycsb_set.txt` and `ycsb_test.txt`) in each directory to do demo tests, and further more workloads via YCSB with *basic* parameter in *https://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload*.

 Benchmarks
 ====